stalola/dnd-cleric-character-sheet/README.md

 ## Features:

 - [x] user can log in and out and create a new user
-- [ ] user can create a new D&D character or control previously made characters
+- [x] user can create a new D&D character
+- [ ] user can edit previously made characters
 - [ ] characters have attributes, such as:
    character name
    ability scores (Strength, Dexterity, Constitution, Intelligence, Wisdom, Charisma)